johnowusuduah/CloudSQL/README.md

 Also, I have uploaded a copy called ["kc_house_data"](https://github.com/johnowusuduah/CloudSQL/blob/main/kc_house_data.csv) into this repository.

 ## Demonstration Video
-The link to the video that walks through how exactly this project was carried out can be found [here]
+A succinct demonstration video can be found [here]

 ### Alternatively,